aaronsaray/aaronsaray.com/_posts/2016-05-09-cc11-what-type-are-you.markdown

 tags:
 - php
 ---
-> This entry is republished from the original columns included years ago in the [PHP Architect](http://phparch.com) magazine.
-I really recommend purchasing the magazine to get timely articles, columns and PHP news.

-### Episode 11: What Type Are You?

 When I went to a University for a Computer Science degree, a required class was Introduction to Java Programming.
 I remember the first thing the professor taught seemed very confusing at the time.
 I can still hear his voice very clearly: "So to begin with, we'll type... string string equals new string."

+### Episode 11: What Type Are You?

 As the class went on, I learned a little bit about strong typing variables and how necessary that was in Java.
 Having been a self-taught PHP "expert" for the last few years, I scoffed at this new code requirement I was learning.
 Java programmers have made everything way too difficult on themselves and this is all just silly.